bitwright/triangle-comedy/README.md

 # Triangle Comedy

-> A web app for comedians in the Triangle Area of North Carolina looking for local venues and events
+> A web app for comedians in the Triangle Area of North Carolina looking for local venues and events.

 > The front end is built with React/Redux/ReduxForm/Semantic-UI-React with Node/Express/MongoDB on the back end.